1st Maine Cavalry Regiment: The Shenandoah, the "Middletown Disaster," and First Winchester

 Transport of goods from the valley to the east was done via a network of macadamized pikes/turnpikes and rail between the larger towns supported by numerous smaller dirt roads and canals knitting them further.
 Much of this system had been put in place by Virginia Board of Public Works (VBPW) under the guidance of Claudius Crozet.
 The main north–south road transportation was the Valley Turnpike, a public-private venture through the VBPW running 68 mi from Martinsburg up through Winchester, Harrisonburg, and ending at Staunton.
 There were several other macadamized roads running between the larger towns and railroads.
 Three rail lines were the main east–west routes with B&O in the lower valley, Manassas Gap in the middle/upper, and the Virginia Central in the upper, southern end all connecting to the Valley Pike.
-The B&O met it at Martinsburg, the Manassas Gap met it at Strasburg after passing through the Blue Ridge Mountains at Manassas Gap at Front Royal, and the Virginia Central met it at Staunton after comin through the mountains in Crozet's Blue Ridge Tunnel.
+The B&O met it at Martinsburg, the Manassas Gap met it at Strasburg after passing through the Blue Ridge Mountains at Manassas Gap at Front Royal, and the Virginia Central met it at Staunton after coming through the mountains in Crozet's Blue Ridge Tunnel.

 Rebels under Jackson had severed the B&O at the northern end of the lower Shenandoah Valley during the late spring and summer of the prior year.
 Repeated raids and operations by Jackson's cavalry subordinate Turner Ashby and his the 7th Virginia Cavalry ("Ashby's Brigade") damaged so much railway infrastructure that it took over ten months to reopen the line on March 30, 1862.
 The paved roads were a great asset to the rebels in the valley being unaffected by inclement weather.
 An official report described Martinsburg as "on the Baltimore and Ohio Railroad, at the northern terminus of the Valley Pike—a broad macadamized road, running up the valley, through Winchester, and terminating at Staunton."
 Besides being a node between road and rail, Martinsburg was also home to the large, important B&O maintenance shop and roundhouse.